 Is Uber liable for their drivers’ negligent actions?
-People who have been in crashes or had other bad experiences with Uber drivers think so.
+People who have been in car crashes or had other bad experiences with Uber drivers think so.
 But Uber is able to avoid liability for its drivers’ actions because it classifies drivers as independent contractors, not employees.
 This means Uber doesn’t have to pay employment taxes for drivers or provide them with workers’ comp or other benefits.
 The company’s low labor costs and low driver wages are part of the reason the company is worth billions of dollars.
 This arrangement is certainly beneficial to Uber.
 It isn’t favorable, though, for innocent people who need a ride and are harmed by driver negligence or other wrongdoing.

 Passengers Seek to Hold Uber Responsible for Its Drivers’ Actions

+Do you need a car accident lawyer in philadelphia?
 Some passengers have sued Uber in spite of the company’s trying to avoid responsibility.
 These lawsuits allege that an actual employer-employee relationship does exist between Uber and its drivers.